 Eyjafjallajökull - eyja (island) + fjalla (mountain) + jökull (glacier)

-S: Hello Eunsan, I met you for the first time at TEDx Reykjavík this year and got very impressed by your story and work you do.
+S: Hello Eunsan, I met you for the first time at TEDx Reykjavík this year and got very impressed by your story and the work you do.
 Can you introduce yourself to us a little bit and tell us your Icelandic story?

 E: Hello, everyone, my introduction is pretty much the same as I said at TEDx.
-I started to go to Iceland in 2011 and during speaking at TEDx Reykjavík, it was my 10th trip, so it was an enjoyable way how to celebrate several times I´ve been there.
+I started to go to Iceland in 2011 and during speaking at TEDx Reykjavík, it was my 10th trip, so it was an enjoyable way how to celebrate the several times I´ve been there.
 I started to learn Icelandic a couple of years ago, and my illustration project started as a way for me how to pick up the words in a different way, rather than just memorization.
-But, of course, it inspired out into this beautiful cultural inquisition, finding out more about the history of the words.
-It got me to read more about Icelandic folk stories and history, learning about different places, and it has been a very educational journey beyond the language for me as well.
+But, of course, it inspired this beautiful cultural inquisition, finding out more about the history of the words.
+It got me to read more about Icelandic folk stories and history, and learn about different places, and it has been a very educational journey beyond the language for me as well.
 And I mean, the great thing about the internet is that I met great friends there, in Iceland and also in New York, so, it has been a significant project for me, from the book creative sphere but also, it just expanded my world view a lot about Iceland.

 S: Where did the idea to create “Iceland in Icons” come from?

 E: I think the icons are interesting because they are universal and it doesn´t matter where you go.
 I liked this idea where I am learning a new language, I don´t know these words, but pairing them with images that are instantly recognizable regardless of what language you speak.
 And I know it is a complicated thing that I am trying to learn, but I want to make it a bit simpler.
 What I also noticed was that there are a lot of smaller words you can use in a lot of different ways and they would just come up in time again and again.
-So I was like, hey, I know this word is probably going to pop-up, and I already had an image for it, and to recognize that there is this repetition of words in compound words.
+So I was like, hey, I know this word is probably going to pop up, and I already had an image for it, and to recognize that there is this repetition of words in compound words.
 I think icons seem very suitable for expressing the language in that way.
 The book was made for people coming to visit Iceland, and as you know, in the book there are no photographs of the country, just because even seeing a beautiful picture of nature is cool but still different when you see it by yourself.
-Nature in Iceland is so beautiful that icons make much more sense for me, and I have never seen a book done with icons as well, and it was an exciting challenge for me.
+Nature in Iceland is so beautiful that icons make much more sense to me, and I have never seen a book done with icons as well, and it was an exciting challenge for me.

 S: I call “Iceland in Icons” a unique travel guide because it is a great book to have when people are visiting Iceland, and it is such a sweet memory to have.
-But as you said, you travelled to Iceland 10 times.
+But as you said, you traveled to Iceland 10 times.
 What was the reason you came back again and again?

 E: Well, in the beginning, I never intended to come back so many times.
 I would have these limited days to travel because I am working.
 The first time I went, it was only for five days, and after that, I realized there is still so much of the country I hadn´t seen.
 So the following year I decided that I am going to finish all the things I wanted to do the previous year but didn´t have time for it.
 And then, the second trip was over, and it felt the same way.
-I´ve been in Iceland only during the winter and summertime is so different, there are parts of the country that you can only go during the summer.
-That is where it started, and every trip, I tried to do something a bit different.
+I´ve been to Iceland only during the winter and summertime is so different, there are parts of the country that you can only go to during the summer.
+That is where it started, and on every trip, I tried to do something a bit different.
 I always found interesting trips to do, and it just always brought me back again.
 Now I am just thinking about what am I going to do during my 11th trip, still didn´t decide yet.